gymore-io/palette/palette/README.md

 }

-// This function uses only our `Color`, but Palette users can convert to it fn do_something(color: Color) {
+// This function uses only our `Color`, but Palette users can convert to it. fn do_something(color: Color) {
     // ...
 }